AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Internally, AppDaemon keeps track of its own time relative to when it
 was started.
-This make is possible to start AppDaemon with a different
+This make it possible to start AppDaemon with a different
 start time and date to the current time.
-For instance to test that
+For instance, to test that
 sunset App, start AppDaemon at a time just before sunset and see if it
 works as expected.
 To do this, simply use the "-s" argument on
-AppDaemon's command line. e,g,:
+AppDaemon's command line. e.g.:

 .. code:: bash